chelahmy/cryptobits/README.md

 Cryptobits HTTP client is an implementation for [Arduino on ESP8266](https://github.com/esp8266/Arduino).
 It needs a cryptobits server on the other side.
 There is a PHP example.

-The following is a method to send and receive secure messages:
+The following is a method to send and receive secure messages.
+The device must already be connected to the network before calling this:
 ```cpp
 #include <cb_http_client.h>